DarkMatterCore/libusbhsfs/README.md

 * Easy to use library interface:
     * Provides an autoclear user event that is signaled each time a status change is detected by the background thread (new device mounted, device removed).
     * Painless listing of mounted partitions using a simple struct that provides the devoptab device name, as well as other interesting information (filesystem index, filesystem type, write protection, raw logical unit capacity, etc.).
+    * Provides a way to safely unmount UMS devices at runtime.
 * Supports the `usbfs` service from SX OS.

 Limitations